 - Patience – acne may go away on its own, especially for teenagers

 Eczema is a condition that involves outbreaks of red and itchy skin.
-Common symptoms include dry skin, itching, red patches, small and irritated bumps and raw skin from itching.
+Common signs include dry skin, itching, red patches, small and irritated bumps and raw skin from itching.
 It can be extremely uncomfortable and flare up unexpectedly.
 Eczema hinders the skin from protecting itself to the best of its ability, allowing for environmental factors to affect the body more easily.
 This can include allergens and other irritants.
 Eczema is sometimes associated with asthma and hay fever.
-Treatment options include:
+Therapy options include:

 - Creams – prescription or over-the-counter, to moisturize the skin and sooth the itchy feeling

 - Oral medication – to manage inflammation, may present serious side effects

 - Medical therapies – including wet dressings and light therapy